Maheshmaa/hi-world/README.md

 Hello World repository for Git tutorials
 This is an example repository for the Git tutoial on https://www.w3schools.com

-This repository is built step by step in the tutorials.
+This repository is built step by step in the tutorialss.
 # hello-world